-Our entire line of filters designed for the Nikon 14-24 2.8
+Our entire line of filters designed

 A perfectly flat light transmission curve would yield a perfectly color neutral result.
 While this is technically impossible, the X4 CPL has the flattest transmission curve of any polarizer on the market - guaranteed.
 This translates into a more color neutral performance without a color cast.

 A spectrometer is an optical instrument used to measure the properties of light across a spectrum.
 They can create spectral lines and measure their wavelength and intensity to determine the percentage of light that a filter transmits or blocks.
 The data are displayed as line graphs with light transmission % values for each wavelength measured.